What Do Compressed Deep Neural Networks Forget?: Methodology and Experiment Framework

 \subsection{Experimental framework}

 \textbf{Tasks} We evaluate the impact of compression across three classification tasks and models: a wide ResNet model \citep{Zagoruyko2016} trained on CIFAR-10, a ResNet-50 \citep{He_2015} trained on ImageNet, and a ResNet-18 trained on CelebA.
 All networks are trained with batch normalization \citep{Ioffe2015}, weight decay, decreasing learning rate schedules, and augmented training data.
 We train for $32,000$ steps (approximately $90$ epochs) on ImageNet with a batch size of $1024$ images, for $80,000$ steps on CIFAR-10 with a batch size of $128$, and $10,000$ steps on CelebA with a batch size of $256$.
-For ImageNet, CIFAR-10 and CelebA, the baseline non-compressed model obtains a mean top-1 accuracy of $76.68\%$, $94.35\%$ and $94.73$ respectively.
-We report each metric as the average across all $30$ models.
+For ImageNet, CIFAR-10 and CelebA, the baseline non-compressed model obtains a mean top-1 accuracy of $76.68\%$, $94.35\%$ and $94.73\%$ respectively.
+Our goal is to move beyond anecdotal observations, and to measure statistical deviations between populations of models.
+Thus, we report metrics and statistical significance for each dataset, model and compression variant across $30$ independent trainings.

-\textbf{Pruning and quantization techniques considered} We evaluate magnitude pruning as proposed by \citet{Gupta2017} for all three datasets considered.
+\textbf{Pruning and quantization techniques considered} We evaluate magnitude pruning as proposed by \citet{Gupta2017}.
 For pruning, we vary the end sparsity precisely for $t \in \{0.3, 0.5, 0.7, 0.9\}$.
+For example, $t=0.9$ indicates that $90\%$ of model weights are removed over the course of training, leaving a maximum of $10\%$ non-zero weights.
 For each level of pruning $t$, we train $30$ models from random initialization.